tidepool-org/development/cmd/README.md

   tpctl flux
   ```

-  In addition, this command will install the `tiller`
+  In addition, this command installs the `tiller`
-  server (the counterpart to the `Helm` client) and will create and install TLS certificates that are needed to use your `helm` client to communicate with `tiller`.
+  server (the counterpart to the `Helm` client) and creates and installs TLS certificates that the Helm client needs to communicate with `tiller` server.

 ## Advanced Usage
 In addition to the basic commands above, you may: